denis911/deploying-onnx-model-with-kubernetes-locally-and-autoscaling/README.md

 `
 kubectl cluster-info
 `

 `
 kubectl get nodes
 `

-You should see one node in "Ready" status.
+We should see one node in "Ready" status.